bUnit-dev/bUnit/docs/site/docs/getting-started/writing-razor-tests.md

 > However, they will _not_ show up before the Blazor test component has been compiled into C# by the Blazor compiler, and if there are compile-errors from the Blazor compiler, they might appear to come and go in the Test Explorer.

 > [!WARNING]
-> Razor tests are currently only compatible with using xUnit as the general purpose testing framework.
+> Razor tests are currently only compatible with using xUnit as the general-purpose testing framework.

 > [!IMPORTANT]
 > Make sure the project SDK type is set to `<Project Sdk="Microsoft.NET.Sdk.Razor">`, instead of the default `<Project Sdk="Microsoft.NET.Sdk">` that is used with standard testing projects.
-See <xref:create-test-project> for a guide on setting up bUnit test projects.
+See <xref:create-test-project> for a guide to setting up bUnit test projects.

 ## Creating a Test Specific `_Imports.razor` File